 The First P: Product

-A product refers to physical goods & services that brands sell to target consumers in exchange for monetary value.
-Businesses are responsible to provide clients with products that satisfy their needs.
+A product refers to physical goods and services that brands sell to target consumers in exchange for monetary value.
+Businesses are responsible for providing clients with products that satisfy their needs.

 What is a Good Product?